alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 You may need a licence, including if you trade within the EU, for exports of:

 - chemicals with [military or potential military uses](/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.html)
-- [controlled drugs](/guidance/get-a-licence-to-export-drugs-and-medicines.html) (eg morphine or cannabis), or chemicals that can be used to make them (‘[precursors](#precursors)’)
+- [controlled drugs](/guidance/get-a-licence-to-export-drugs-and-medicines.html) (eg morphine or cannabis), or chemicals that can be used to make them (‘[drug precursors](#precursors)’)
 - [ozone-depleting substances](/guidance/get-a-licence-to-export-cfcs-and-ozone-depleting-gases.html), eg HCFCs
 - [barbiturates](/guidance/get-a-licence-to-export-drugs-and-medicines.html#export-barbiturates) that can be used in lethal injections

-###Precursor chemicals
+###Drug precursor chemicals
 {:#precursors}

-You may need a licence or to follow special rules to export precursor chemicals.
+You may need a licence or to follow special rules to export drug precursor chemicals.
 This includes moving them within the EU.

 Precursors are chemicals that can be used to manufacture controlled drugs.
-The table shows precursors and their category - this affects what you need to do to move or export them.
+The table shows drug precursors and their category - this affects what you need to do to move or export them.

 | Precursor                                   | Category |